RodrigoMaroto/AdventOfCode/solutions/2024/day_04/README.md

         matrix.insert(0, ["."] * len(matrix[0]))
         matrix.append(["."] * len(matrix[0]))
 ```
-Once we have this, I simply applied my favorite way of traditionally solbing this problems by hand, which is to look for all instances of the first character and try to follow all directions looking for the correct pattern.
+Once we have this, I simply applied my favorite way of traditionally solving these problems by hand, which is to look for all instances of the first character and try to follow all directions looking for the correct pattern.

-For this, I created a function, that given the matrix and a position in it, it will return the number of correct patterns found originating from there, and `0` if the that element is different from `X`.
+For this, I created a function that, given the matrix and a position in it, will return the number of correct patterns found originating from there, and `0` if that element is different from `X`.

-By solving it this way, we ensure that we capture all occurences as words can overlap while taking care of duplicate counting as we are looking just for the origin of the word.
+By solving it this way, we ensure that we capture all occurrences as words can overlap while taking care of duplicate counting as we are looking just for the origin of the word.

 ```py
 def check_xmas(matrix: list[list[str]], x: int, y: int) -> int: